 Increased growth of choice grazing plants has reduced the growth of undesirable vegetation, and highproductivity grasses now dominate the landscape.
 The grass cover is composed mainly of genera such as Themeda, Aristida, Andropogon, and Stipa.
 Localized patches of Cymbopogon and Polypala were also found, together with some Olea chrysophylla and Juniperus procera.
 The plant cover of the areas outside the hema is composed of heavily grazed grasses and large numbers of nonpalatable shrubs.
-Dodonea viscosa, Olea chrysophylla, and Juniperus procera are also present 18/10/2011 in fair number.
-The Improvement of Tro...
+Dodonea viscosa, Olea chrysophylla, and Juniperus procera are also present in fair number.